 This is Glarus

-Glarus is located in eastern Switzerland on the river Linth.
-The smallest cantonal capital in Switzerland is a popular travel destination due to its proximity to
+Eastern Switzerland on the Linth River.
+The smallest cantonal capital in Switzerland is a popular travel destination thanks to its proximity to

 Discover Glarus

-Your foray through Glarus will take you past spacious squares with buildings from different eras.
-The town church against the backdrop of the Glärnisch catches the eye, but also the Kunsthaus in the Volksgarten or the train station building with the
+Your stroll through Glarus takes you past spacious squares with buildings from various eras.
+The town church against the backdrop of the Glärnisch stands out, as does the Art Museum in the Volksgarten or the train station building with the

 The Glarus Alps

-The mountains around Glarus are ideal for hikes, for example through the wildly romantic
+The mountains around Glarus are perfect for hiking, for example through the wild and romantic

 Löntschtobel to the beautiful

-Klöntalersee.
-Or you can visit the Lochsite rock face at Schwanden, where you can see how plate tectonics has shaped the Alps: Contrary to logic, the oldest lies above the younger rock.
+Lake Klöntal.
+Or visit the Lochsite rock wall near Schwanden, where you can see how plate tectonics shaped the Alps: contrary to logic, the oldest rock lies above the younger layers.
 At the end of the Sernf Valley rises the

 Martinsloch.